Buyers Guide

 • Additional box of “Shadow Collective” or individual Black Sun/Pyke Syndicate boxes if you KNOW you’ll play one vs the other – See below

 • Swoop Bikes x3 – Trust me, it’s just so fun to play the biker gang.
-Also a list with three of these is the most recent World Champion in case you had doubts
+Also a list with three of these is the most recent World Champion in case you had doubts.
+In many ways they’re even better under Legion 2.6 as well.

 You’ll eventually likely want at least 4 of EITHER Pykes or Black Suns (or both of course but they typically work best in different kinds of lists) but the above will put you in a place where you can really see all that this Battle Force has to offer.